1918190/WestNlp-web/content/_index.md

       text: |-
         **Dr. Zhang's main research interests are natural language processing, text mining, machine learning and artificial intelligence, including natural language processing, text mining, machine learning and artificial intelligence.**

+        1.Lexical, syntactic and semantic representation and analysis in Chinese and English basic natural language processing.
+      　2. Extraction of entities, relationships, events and emotions in information extraction.
+      　3. Text mining in the field of finance, biomedicine and literature.
+      　4.Natural language generation and its application in text summarization and machine translation.

     design:
       background:
         gradient_end: '#5071E0'